kennygrant/bestiary/chapter1.md

 # Strings

-Source code in Go is in UTF-8 encoding.
+Source code in Go is in the UTF-8 encoding.
 This means string literals you create will be UTF strings, and the source files themselves are UTF-8.
+The string type offers no such guarantees, it stores an array of bytes, but by convention it is usually UTF-8, and you should convert to Unicode at the boundaries of your app.
 For a detailed overview of the internal workings of strings in Go see this [strings overview](https://blog.golang.org/strings) on the official Go blog.

 ## Declaring strings